 Demolition material is generated during deconstruction, gutting works, and rock or concrete removal.
 It comprises mineral materials such as concrete, reinforced concrete, masonry, and natural stone as well as metals, asphalt, wood, or plastics.
-Process-reliable methods and suitable tools are crucial for proper separation, size reduction, and recycling.
-Especially in concrete demolition, special demolition, or tunnel and rock construction, controlled methods with hydraulic tools—such as concrete pulverizers or rock and concrete splitters—enable precise, low-vibration results and provide defined fractions for further processing.
+Process-reliable, low-emission methods and suitable tools are crucial for proper separation, size reduction, and recycling.
+Especially in concrete demolition, special demolition, or tunnel and rock construction, controlled methods with hydraulic tools – such as concrete pulverizers or rock and concrete splitters – enable precise, low-vibration results and provide defined fractions for further processing.
+When planned systematically, these approaches support higher recycling yields, lower transport and disposal volumes, and improved compliance with project-specific specifications.

 Demolition material refers to the materials arising from deconstruction and removal works on building structures and infrastructure.
 This includes components detached by breaking and cutting techniques from concrete, reinforced concrete, masonry, natural stone, asphalt, metal as well as installations and layers.
-The material occurs in different sizes—from large component remnants to crushed fractions—and is directed to reuse or recycling depending on quality, purity, and suitability.
+The material occurs in different sizes – from large component remnants to crushed fractions – and is directed to reuse or recycling depending on quality, purity, and suitability.
 Selective separation directly at the source increases material quality and reduces processing steps.
+Where relevant, potential contaminants (e.g., coatings, bitumen-bound layers, insulation residues) are identified early to enable correct routing and documentation.

 Origin and formation processes of demolition material

 Demolition material is generated in several process steps.
 In primary demolition, components are detached, cut, or split.
 This is followed by secondary demolition with targeted size reduction, exposure of reinforcement, and sorting.
 In practice, different methods are used depending on the construction task: controlled splitting for massive components, work with pulverizers on reinforced concrete, shearing and cutting on metals or tanks, as well as natural stone extraction.
-In these phases, hydraulic tools—supplied via hydraulic power packs—deliver defined piece sizes and support source-separated sorting as the basis for high-quality recycled construction materials.
+In these phases, hydraulic tools – supplied via hydraulic power units – deliver defined piece sizes and support source-separated sorting as the basis for high-quality recycled construction materials.
+Clear sequencing from relief cuts to final fragmentation reduces rework and improves safety.

 Material types and typical compositions